Ocean Park Hong Kong: Park layout and attractions

-Ocean Park now comprises two main attraction areas: the Waterfront and the Summit, subdivided into eight attraction zones: Amazing Asian Animals, Aqua City, Whiskers Harbour, Marine World, Polar Adventure, Adventure Land, Thrill Mountain and the Rainforest.
+Ocean Park consists of two main attraction areas, the Waterfront and the Summit.
+They are separated by the Brick Hill, and thus are connected by a cable car system and by an underground funicular system.
+Together, the two areas are further subdivided into seven attraction zones, Amazing Asian Animals, Aqua City, Whiskers Harbour, Marine World, Polar Adventure, Thrill Mountain, and the Rainforest.